LLONSIT/wr64/README.md

 # Wave Race 64
 A early decompilation of Wave Race 64

+# Dependencies
+ For now you need the `mips64-elf-` toolchain and qemu-irix

 # Building!

 Put your Wave Race 64 US rom as `baserom.us.z64`